Backcountry Course in Canada

 "Every student will leave this program looking at the mountains in an entirely different way.
 With awe, with respect and with a burning passion to return.”

-- - Bodie, Snowminds Off-Piste Course Instructor
+- - Bodie, Snowminds Backcountry Course Guide

 Meet Your Trainer